 - If you tend to pay the dues with the agreed terms of the settlement, the bank will release you back the vehicle within one week after the payment.

 - And if you failed to make the payment, your vehicle will be sold via auction within three months after the repossession.

 Immovable Assets (property/land/house):

-- Under u/s 13(2) of SARFAESI Act, you will get a notice from the bank.
+- Under u/s 13(2) of the SARFAESI Act, you will get a notice from the bank.
 However, as per the guidelines set by RBI, this agreement is only applicable if the personal loan gets classified as NPA.

 - You will be given a two-month period to either settle the loan or regularize the account.

-- If you fail or refuse to pay, then the bank will provide you the ‘demand possession’ notice asking for the physical possession of your mortgaged property.
+- If you fail or refuse to pay, then the bank will provide you with the ‘demand possession’ notice asking for the physical possession of your mortgaged property.